triton-inference-server/server/deploy/k8s-onprem/README.md

 $ helm delete --purge example-metrics
 ```

-For the Prometheus and Grafana services you should [explicitly delete
+For the Prometheus and Grafana services, you should [explicitly delete
 CRDs](https://github.com/helm/charts/tree/master/stable/prometheus-operator#uninstalling-the-chart):

 ```